yamachan/jgss-hack/RTK1_Core.md

 ## onCall service

-To implement your original olugin command, you need to replace (hook) Game_Interpreter.prototype.pluginCommand(command, args) function.
+To implement your original plugin command, you need to replace (hook) Game_Interpreter.prototype.pluginCommand(command, args) function.
 But you can implement it easily with RTK.onCall() function, as follows;

     RTK.onCall(command, function(args){
       // your plugin command code here